marciaj-sp1/HealDB/readme.md

     ```

 - **`create_mini_healdb_rdf_schema.py`**
-  - Purpose: Generates a simplified RDF schema (`healdb.ttl`) that includes classes and all
+  - Purpose: Generates a simplified RDF schema (`healdb.ttl`) that includes classes, properties, and instances
-  instances from the HealDB tables of active ingredients, their external identifiers, and their types, offering a
+ from the HealDB database, focusing on active ingredients, their external identifiers, types of identifiers,
-  minimal but complete in content representation of the HealDB database.
+ medications, regulatory categories, and therapeutic classes.
+It provides a minimal but comprehensive representation
+ of HealDB, supporting interoperability use cases and SPARQL queries.
   - Key Processes:
-    - Connects to the MySQL HealDB instance.
-    - Extracts all data from three core tables: `hd_active_ingredient`, `hd_active_ingredient_ext_id`,
-    and `hd_type_ext_id`.
-    - Converts table structures and full content into RDF triples with classes and individuals.
-    - Defines basic RDF classes and datatype and object properties.
+    - Defines RDF classes, datatype and object properties for the entities: Active Ingredients, External Identifiers,
+    Identifier Types, Medications, Regulatory Categories, and Therapeutic Classes.
+    - Converts HealDB data into RDF triples, instantiating classes and their relationships based on data fetched
+    from MySQL tables such as  `hd_active_ingredient`, `hd_active_ingredient_ext_id`, `hd_type_ext_id`,
+  `hd_medication`, `hd_medication_active_ingredient`, `hd_therapeutic_class`, and `hd_regulatory_category`.
+    - Creates object properties to link Active Ingredients to Therapeutic Classes via Medications.
-    - Defines ``owl:sameAs`` links for external IDs of type ChEBI and ATC
+    - Defines ``owl:sameAs`` links for external IDs of type ChEBI and ATC, enhancing linkage with external ontologies.
-    - Generates and saves the output as `healdb.ttl`, used in interoperability use cases and SPARQL queries.
+    - Generates and saves the output as `healdb_mini.ttl`, used in interoperability use cases and SPARQL queries.

 - **`create_healdb_rdf_schema.py`**
   - Purpose: Converts the DDL files of HealDB's relational database into a complete RDF schema written in